 Covid-19 Updates for the GAA Museum & Tours

-With the health of our staff and visitors our priority, the GAA Museum team have worked to ensure a safe and enjoyable family day out as tours begin again.
-Social distancing will be in place and all hygiene and cleaning advice will be strictly followed.
+With the health of our staff and visitors our priority, the GAA Museum team have worked to ensure a safe and enjoyable family day out when tours can begin again.

 Please follow the new safety signage in place.
 Play by the rules and stay safe.